Anastassiya0Zabudkina/CarAnalytic/README.md

 # CarAnalytic
-Аналитика list of tuples и list of libraries с использование list comprehension.
+Analytics using a list of tuples and a list of libraries with list comprehensions.